iainurquhart/Scaffold/README.md

 ### Overview

-Not ready for prime time yet, it's work in progress.
+Scaffold is intended as a base start point for developers working with the EE2 Discussion Forum Module.

-I've worked very quickly, rewriting view files with the intent of giving devs as much control via css as possible.
-Tables have been removed where possible, many remain.
+The view files have been written with the intent of giving devs as much control via css as possible.
+Lots of tables have been removed, many still remain but at least they have hooks to style for your needs.

 Take it for a spin here: [http://scaffold.iain.co.nz/forums/](http://scaffold.iain.co.nz/forums/)

-I'm still working through a few remaining view files, with some key tasks outstanding.
+Some tasks are outstanding.

- - CSS needs a big tidy up
+ - CSS needs a big tidy up - I worked very quickly writing css as I went through each template.
- - Many js functions need rewritten.

-If you find my work useful for your project, there's a nice green Pledgie donation button at the top of the page which could do with some love...
-You'd make this person in New Zealand quite happy, you would.
+ - Some icons are still from the default theme and need replacing
+ - Many js functions could be 'jQueryfied', there's a lot of old school js still in there from the default EL theme.

+Its still not an 'ideal' theme, but definitely a much better starting point than the EL themes.

 ### Installation